GaloisInc/saw-script/doc/manual/manual.md

 The `external_aig_solver` function supports theorem provers that can take input as a single-output AIGER file.
 The first argument is the name of the executable to run.
 The second argument is the list of command-line parameters to pass to that executable.
-Within this list, any element that consists of `%f` on its own is replaced with the name of the temporary AIGER file generated for the proof goal.
+Any element of this list equal to `"%f"` will be replaced with the name of the temporary AIGER file generated for the proof goal.
 The output from the solver is expected to be in DIMACS solution format.

 The `external_cnf_solver` function works similarly but for SAT solvers that take input in DIMACS CNF format and produce output in DIMACS